Robert Webber

 Robert Laman Webber (October 14, 1924 – May 19, 1989) was an American actor.
-He appeared in dozens of films and television series, roles that included Juror No. 12 in the 1957 film 12 Angry Men.
+He appeared in dozens of films and television series, including as Juror No. 12 in the 1957 film 12 Angry Men.

 Early life

 Webber was the son of Robert Webber, who was a merchant seaman.
 He graduated from Oakland Technical High School.
 Webber enlisted in the United States Marine Corps in 1943 during World War II, serving in the 1st Marine Amphibious Corps and later in the 6th Marine Division as a 776-Radio Operator (Low Speed) in Guam and Okinawa.
 Webber was discharged in 1945 as a private first class and was awarded the Navy Combat Action Ribbon, the Navy Presidential Unit Citation, the American Campaign Medal, the Asiatic–Pacific Campaign Medal and the World War II Victory Medal.

 Career

 Webber had a 40-year career as a character actor, during which he appeared as Juror No. 12 in 12 Angry Men (1957), as Dudley Moore's gay lyricist in 10 (1979), and the father of Cybill Shepherd's character in the hit series Moonlighting.